Klaim/build2-wasm/README.md

     Also `./update_emsdk_latest_stable.sh` can be run to update the sdk, it's run as part of the install.
 1. Run the `source` command at the end of the install log, or `source ./emsdk/emsdk_env.sh` (on linux).
 This will setup the environment the sdk needs to function.
 2. The options to use in the WASM configurations are in `config-wasm.options`, so you can do `bdep init -C build-wasm cc --options-file ./config-wasm.options`.
-3. Building should work, however running the output requires `node path/to/output/file` (which is a javascript file with a .wasm file next to that file).
+3. Building should work, testing is done through `node path/to/output/testfile` (which is a javascript file with a .wasm file next to that file).
     Here `node` is a `nodejs` provided by the sdk.
+    Currently, running `b test` or `bdep test` will run a testscript which runs `node`.

 BEWARE: on first init, you might find this issue:
     ```